Holo314/Coeffect/README.md

 ### Threads

-One of the most complicated parts of programming is multiprocessing, be it with threads/continuations or any other implementation.

-`Coeffect` is built upon `ExtentLocal` that comes with project Loom to complement [Structured Concurrency](https://openjdk.org/jeps/428), that means that all work with threads and `Coeffect` together should use Structured Concurrency, any use of non-Structured Concurrency can cause false positives.
+`Coeffect` is built upon `ScopedValue` that comes with project Loom to complement [Structured Concurrency](https://openjdk.org/jeps/505), that means that all work with threads and `Coeffect` together should use Structured Concurrency, any use of non-Structured Concurrency can cause false positives.

 ## The `Coeffect.Carrier` object